Tomás Saraceno: Tomás Saraceno In Collaboration: Web(s) of Life, Serpentine Gallery, London, 2023

 Tomás Saraceno in Collaboration - Web(s) of Life, which will run from 1 June to 10 September 2023 at the Serpentine Galleries and Royal Parks in London, is the first major UK exhibition of Saraceno and collaborators.

 In collaboration with the interspecies communities of Salinas Grandes and Laguna de Guayatayoc, Argentina, Somié, Cameroon, Aerocene, Arachnophilia, and the Royal Parks, Web(s) of Life will examine the entanglement of life forms, extractive technologies and energy regimes within the context of the climate emergency.
-In our increasingly digitised era, Web(s) of Life encourages visitors to engage with the practice of noticing bioindicators: organisms that can signal various climatic and ecological shifts.
+Web(s) of Life encourages visitors to engage with the practice of noticing bioindicators: organisms that can signal various climatic and ecological shifts.
 The show, as Christina Petridou notes, "invites spectators to reflect on the significant impacts of local actions, digital memory, and consumer capitalism".

 Speaking of the ethos embedded into the exhibition, Saraceno asks: "In the context of the environmental crisis and the need for a just, eco-social, energy transition, can techno-diversity and biodiversity interact differently?
 Can systems of power move beyond the inequalities of capitalism and the reproduction of neocolonial extractivism of minerals and data?
 Can the privilege of digital memories over ancestral memories be overcome?
 Enter the spider's dream, a space with codes of another ritual… It is high time some of us change our habits and not the climate!".

 In Web(s) of Life, the infrastructure of the Serpentine's buildings will be altered to consider animals, plants and humans of all ages: with temperature and humidity controls deactivated, spiders will be present, spinning their webbed pavilions throughout the exhibition space.
 Alongside the immersive experience of web installations, participants can log on nggamdu.org, a web portal for an ancient ritual of spider divination Saraceno developed for local diviner Bollo Pierre Tadios with Arachnophilia in collaboration with the anthropologist David Zeitlyn.

-The exhibition will also feature an immersive filmic installation, celebrating the extensive collaboration between Aerocene and other environmental collectives.
-Within the Royal Parks, the site's rich diversity of birds, insects, plants and other species will be engaged with via interactive sculptures.
-Speaking to Saraceno's ongoing arachnology projects, namely Arachnophilia, the exhibition will serve as a further exploration and celebration of the intricate architectural wonders created by the spiders.
+The exhibition will also feature a filmic installation, celebrating the extensive collaboration between Aerocene and other environmental collectives.
+Within the Royal Parks, the site's diversity of birds, insects, plants and other species will be engaged with via interactive sculptures.
+Speaking to Saraceno's ongoing arachnology projects, namely Arachnophilia, the exhibition will serve as a further exploration and celebration of the detailed architectural wonders created by the spiders.

-Always in motion, the exhibition will incorporate public programming, inviting viewers to (re)consider the effects of our actions both visible and invisible, (re)centering our attention towards sustainable futures.